JoanZapata/android-asyncservice/README.md

 @KissService
 public class DemoService {

+    @Cached
+    public UserEvent getUser(Long id) {
         /*
-      Define a method that takes arguments and return a result.
+            Defines a method that takes arguments and returns a result.
-      You can make network calls and/or long running ops here.
+            You can make network calls and/or long running ops here!
         */
-    @Cached
-    public UserEvent getUser(Long id) {
         return ...;
     }